leonemma/NBA-stats-1996-2021/README.md

 !['All Star Distribution'](/plots/12plot.png)

-We notice that only the 7.8% of the NBA players in the last 25 years was/is in all star level **consistently**.
+- We notice that only the 7.8% of the NBA players in the last 25 years was/is in all star level **consistently**.

 ## 8. Most Dominant Players
-We define a dominant player as the player who had/has at least 20 points per game and 9 rebounds throughout his career.
+We define a dominant player as the player who averaged at least 20 points per game and 9 rebounds throughout his career.

 ```python
 dom = players[(players['pts'] > 20) & (players['reb'] > 9)].sort_values(by = 'pts', ascending = False)